 Shawnee is a tiny town that sits atop a hillside overlooking Highway 285.
-There’s a general store/tea room, art studio and post office.
+There’s a general store/tea room, art studio, and post office.
 The rest of the community is residential.

 James W Price first homesteaded here in 1886 and built the Grandview Hotel in 1889.
 The Colorado & Southern Railway helped build the town in 1900, including the Shawnee Lodge, which caught fire in 1929.

-Things To Do near Shawnee
+Activities near Shawnee

-- Staunton (15mi)
+- Staunton State Park (15mi)